Greene-Lab/FluxPFMWorkshop2026/README.md

 4. Click around cortex, noting the connectivity map after un-checking the Final Network Map overlay.
     - **NOTE**: This may take a little bit, given this is connectivity derived from ~5 hours 40 minutes of data, but we have reduced it to only the left hemisphere to help.
-    - Slect other regions of the cortex and other networks.
+    - Select other regions of the cortex and other networks.
 How does the connectivity line up with the individual-specific network assignments?

 ---